oletizi/mulder/modules/mulder-workplans/SPEC-MULDER-WORKPLANS.md

 # Mulder Workplans Module

+## Description

-Tooling to manage workplan documents for agentic projects.
+Tooling to manage WORKPLAN documents for agentic projects.

+WORKPLAN are documents created by agents to describe the steps they will take to implement a SPEC.
+A SPEC is a specification document like this one that specifies the requirements, features, and behaviors of the system in question.
+See @oletizi/mulder-specs for details.

+WORKPLANS are used by agents as guideposts for how to implement a feature or requirement.
+Agents should keep a WORKPLAN up to date with implementation notes to document the progress of the implementation.

+When implementation is complete, the WORKPLAN should be archived to a well-known location as a record of what has been implemented; or, in the case of WORKPLAN abandonment, what has NOT been implemented.

+This module is a library to facilitate the creation and management workflow of WORKPLANS based on project SPEC document.

+## Workplan Lifecycle

+A WORKPLAN is created by instructing an agent to examine a SPEC document and have its team of sub-agents write a WORKPLAN document to implement one or more FEATURES or REQUIREMENTS in the SPEC.

+A new WORKPLAN document has the following naming convention:

+WORKPLAN-<FEATURE|REQUIREMENT>.md

 ## Feature 1: Workplan Creation

-- [ ] Create a new workplan document with project context
+- [ ] Library has an interface function to create a new workplan document for one or more FEATURES or REQUIREMENTS in a project SPEC document.
 - [ ] Support markdown format for workplan documents
 - [ ] Generate workplan from template with sections:
     - Project overview
     - Goals and objectives
     - Task breakdown
     - Progress tracking
     - Notes and decisions

 ## Feature 2: Workplan Management